In the Cloud

 When you connect your Particle to Wifi, it sets up an "agent" on its cloud server.
 Then you just have to control that, and it will communicate to your device.

-This was good news to me: the cloud connection made the Particle a much more interesting device.
+This is good news: the cloud connection makes the Particle a much more interesting device.

 On the internet: